reply2za/cs4550-f20-camping-website/README.md

 The goal of this website is to create a service and social network that appeals to all types of campers.
 Users of the website can be professional or recreational campers, including individuals who may have not camped before but are interested in doing so with others.

 ### Breakdown of user types:
-Campers
+#### Campers
-Users of our website.
+⋅⋅⋅ Users of our website.
 Campers may:
-Browse campsite information
+⋅⋅* Browse campsite information
-Create a new trip
+⋅⋅* Create a new trip
-View schedule of a trip they participate in (Participate in vote)
+⋅⋅* View schedule of a trip they participate in
+⋅⋅* (Participate in vote)
-(Make post about their trip)
+⋅⋅* (Make post about their trip)
-Trip Owner (Organizer)
+#### Trip Owner (Organizer)
-On our webpage, Trip owner refers to the organizer of a specific trip.
+⋅⋅* On our webpage, Trip owner refers to the organizer of a specific trip.
 There may be one or more Trip Owners for one trip.
 Trip Owners may:
- Edit the trip they own
+⋅⋅* Edit the trip they own
- Invite their friends to their trip as guests
+⋅⋅*Invite their friends to their trip as guests
-(Create and manage votes for choosing dates/campsites, etc.)
+⋅⋅* (Create and manage votes for choosing dates/campsites, etc.)

 ## Resources
-recreation.gov API
+recreation.gov API:
 https://ridb.recreation.gov/docs

 API provides us with information about all activities, campsites, facilities, organizations, and tours there are in relation to outdoor recreation.
 The API is completely free and managed by the US government.